ncatlab/nlab-content/pages/5780.md

 [[Murray Gerstenhaber|Gerstenhaber]] and Schack introduced a [[cohomology]] related to [[deformation theory|deformation]] theory of [[bialgebras]].
 Teillefer has proven that this cohomology computes in fact the [[Ext]]-groups in certain [[abelian category]] of "tetramodules" over the bialgebra.
 A somewhat more systematic writeup of the proof is in the appendix [Shoikhet 09](#Shoikhet).

-Please distinguish the Gerstenhaber-Schack bialgebra cohomology from [[Shahn Majid]]'s bialgebra cohomology which is (in full generality) nonabelian.
+Please distinguish the Gerstenhaber-Schack bialgebra cohomology from [[Shahn Majid]]'s [[bialgebra cohomology]] which is (in full generality) nonabelian and cohomologies associated to other categories of "modules" in bialgebra theory (Hopf modules, Yetter-Drinfeld modules etc.).
 In the $n$Lab we choose to use the term [[bialgebra cocycle]] unadorned for the Majid's cocycles and always use Gerstenhaber-Schack cocycle/cohomology for the latter, as it is often referred nowdays.

 ## References